0x70b1a5/lugso/raw/010_phonology.md

 g|ɣ|g
 h|χ|h

-\* "t" is a dental stop, so its conversion should be _s_, but _s_ already exists in Lugso.
+\* "t" is a dental stop, so its conversion should be _s_, but _s_ already exists in Lugso, so t becomes θ.
+Same with d and z - instead, d becomes ð.

 Only "tk" exists natively in Lugso as a consonant cluster.

 ## Phonotactics

-No phonotactic changes.
-Pronounce exactly as written, even if impossible.
+In general: pronounce exactly as written, even if impossible.

-Duplicated phonemes (e.g. the second "b" in pobb /ɸʌββ/ "mortal") are stressed, for comprehension. /'ɸʌβ'β/
+Separate duplicate letters with glottal stops. (e.g. ${mortal}$ /${s: mortal}$/ "mortal")

+Separate vowels with glottal stops. (e.g. ${organization_human}$ /${s: organization_human}$/ "human organization")

 Brief pauses between words are encouraged.

 ## Morphology

-`(c)(c)v(c)(c)`: Each syllable has a vowel, up to 2 onset consonants, and up to 2 coda consonants.
-Words will occasionally possess strings of 4 consonants, and may possess any number of syllables.
+`(c)(c)(c)v(c)(c)`: Each syllable has a vowel, up to 3 onset consonants, and up to 2 coda consonants.
+Words will occasionally possess strings of 5 consonants, and may possess any number of syllables.
 Good luck!

-Fortunately, most words are only one or two syllables.
+Stress is always placed on the first syllable of each word.
+Duplicate phonemes are stressed as semi-syllables.
+Fortunately, most core words are only one or two syllables, although suffixes often increase that count.

-Duplicate consonants are stressed as semi-syllables.